woset-workshop/woset-workshop.github.io/README.md

 * WOSET will award $TBD in prizes to the top open-source contributions.

 ### Important dates:
-* Sept 1st 2021 (end of day, anywhere in world): submission due date.
+* Sept 1st 2021 (end of day, anywhere in world): submission due date
-* Sept 15th 2021: notification date.
+* Sept 15th 2021: notification of acceptance
-* Oct 15th 2021: video due.
+* Oct 15th 2021: video due (if accepted)
 * Nov 4 2021: workshop

 ### Proceedings